-From the very beginning, Fred Keller emphasized the key role business can play in building financial, social and ecological capital, often through partnerships with government and community agencies.
-His innovative management approach and work in advancing sustainability are featured regularly in business and industry publications.
+Fred believes that business has the unique opportunity to complement its efforts on financial performance with important work in the social and environmental arenas.
+He has emphasized the key role business can play in building financial, social and ecological capital, often through partnerships with government and community agencies.
+Business and industry publications regularly feature his innovative management approach and work in advancing sustainability.

-A Grand Rapids, Michigan native, Fred earned a B.S. in materials science and engineering from Cornell University and an M.S. in business management from Rensselaer Polytechnic Institute.
+A Grand Rapids, Michigan native, Fred earned his B.S. in materials science and engineering from Cornell University and an M.S. in business management from Rensselaer Polytechnic Institute.